 Every measurement result provided by the calibration lab is taken inside their laboratory which means that it has different environmental conditions, etc.,

-Once the instrument is brought back into your facility, it is now exposed to different environment and handling.
+Once the instrument is brought back into your facility, it is now exposed to different environments and handling.
 Moreover, there is a tendency that a mishandling or some outside factors like vibrations or accidental drop may occur.

-Once the Instrument is released, it is now up to the user to determine the validity and the usability of the instruments as stated in the calibration certificate remarks.
+Also, once the Instrument is released, it is now up to the user to determine the validity and the usability of the instruments as stated in the calibration certificate remarks.

 So during the receiving process, or upon receipt of the instruments, make sure that you handle this properly and use the appropriate procedure for quality control to verify that it is still in good condition.